Integrity and

 If you follow

-much news or commercial entertainment, or if you talk a lot casually, many ideas that are
+much news or commercial entertainment or if you talk a lot casually many ideas that are

-products of persuasion might influence,
+products of persuasion might influence and

 personal understanding.